Information for new patients

-We can receive and process these forms between 3pm and 5pm at our Donegall Road site, and between 11:45am and 12:45pm at our Finaghy site.
+We can receive and process these forms between 3pm and 5pm at our Donegall Road site.

 You will need to complete a registration form and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.

 All new patients are offered a health check with a doctor, nurse, or our pharmacist to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.
 Whilst your registration is in process you can still access services if you have an immediately necessary, urgent need that cannot wait until after your new patient appointment.